-The basic method shows the number of organic searches that ended up on your site, and the keywords that lead them there.
-You can see this by first going to Acquisition > All Traffic > Channels, and then clicking on “Organic Search.”.
+The basic method shows the number of organic searches that ended up on your site and the keywords that lead them there.
+You can see this by first going to Acquisition > All Traffic > Channels and then clicking on “Organic Search.”.

 For example, maybe the keyword “affordable beauty products” brings the most people to your site, but the keyword “organic skin cream” leads to the most sales.
-Now you know to favor “organic skin cream” in your SEO strategy, or perhaps make some changes to the customer journey for “affordable beauty product” searchers.
+Now you know to favor “organic skin cream” in your SEO strategy or make some changes to the customer journey for “affordable beauty product” searchers.

 The SEO data from Google Analytics eCommerce can also be used to check your progress on your current SEO strategy.
 Areas like SEO don’t always go as planned, so you’ll need to constantly monitor real traffic data to know how close you are to the mark.

 - How to build backlinks for eCommerce [The Ultimate 2020 Guide]

 - Ecommerce Link Building: 9 Proven Tips That Drive Buyers To Your Site [Outreach.buzz]